-Sign Characters

-White Black, dark green or dark blue

-Black or dark White or yellow

-Black or dark White or yellow

-White Black, dark green or dark blue

-White Black or dark Black or dark
+Background Sign Background Graphics Red brick or dark stone White Black, dark green or dark blue Light brick or light stone Black or dark White or yellow White-washed walls Black or dark White or yellow Green vegetation White Black, dark green or dark blue

-- (1) To enable a sign to be located on both light and dark backgrounds or for corporate signage where the colour cannot be changed, a contrasting border shall be placed around the sign. - (2) The sign shall not have any sharp edges and if fitted into a frame, the frame shall not have any sharp edges. - (3) Illuminated clear glass or acrylic signs with coloured etched legend are not acceptable for legibility reasons.
+- (1) Graphics refers to the entire artwork of the sign, which includes the text/characters and symbols. - (2) To enable a sign to be located on both light and dark backgrounds or for corporate signage where the colour cannot be changed, a contrasting border shall be placed around the sign. - (3) The sign shall not have any sharp edges and if fitted into a frame, the frame shall not have any sharp edges. - (4) Illuminated clear glass or acrylic signs with coloured etched legend are not acceptable for legibility reasons. - (5) Signs indicating washrooms for different sexes should have clear and simple symbols or words preferably with colour distinction between male and female e.g. blue colour for male and pink colour for female.